 When my husband had chronic fatigue for 7 years the psychologists said to us – switch off the TV News – do not watch!
 It will only depress your mood further and you need all the happy thoughts you can get to fight whatever it is your body is fighting.

-But with this pandemic there is a sense of ‘News Watching Responsibility’ – we are supposed to know what is going on - and since that changes daily we can’t switch off or we might miss
+But with this pandemic there is a sense of ‘News Watching Responsibility’ – we are supposed to know what is going on – and since that changes daily we can’t switch off or we might miss an important announcement.

 So, what I want to discuss today is becoming the director our thoughts because despite everything we still have that choice.
 Our incredible brains are so suggestible, they listen to our thoughts.
 If we keep thinking about how bad everything is, how hopeless and vulnerable we are, our clever brains will and give us feelings of distress and despair.
 If we direct our thoughts to wonder and appreciation of little things, our clever brains will give us feelings of contentment and joy.